ABCeylan/ABCeylan.github.io/index.md

 ---
 ## About Me
 <div>
-I am currently 4th year computer engineering student in Middle East Technical University in Ankara, Turkey.
-I have been improving myself about game development for about one year.
+  I started my university life as an Electrical and Electronics Engineering student, and as a result of analyzing my skills and interests more accurately, I go on my way as a Computer Engineering student.
+My aim is to take firm steps in my career with the experiences I have gained and to take part in meaningful works.
+  <br>
+Currently, I am interested in AR-VR world.
   Below you can see some of the projects I have done so far.
-  <br>
-Nowadays, I am working on C++ ecosystem simulation project.

   <br>
   <br>
 </div>